Trop-2 Antibody-Drug Conjugates for Metastatic Breast Cancer

 Most breast cancers have cells that express the protein Trop-2.

-Sacituzumab govitecan (Trodelvy) is a Trop-2 antibody-drug conjugate.
-It combines a Trop-2 antibody and the chemotherapy drug SN-38.
-This combination allows the targeted delivery of SN-38 to cancer cells that express Trop-2.
+Trop-2 antibody-drug conjugate drugs combine a Trop-2 antibody and a chemotherapy drug.
+This combination allows the targeted delivery of the chemotherapy to cancer cells that express Trop-2.

 Watch our video on Trop-2 and how antibody-drug conjugates target it.